GhayoorFatima/Ridge-Regression-Blog/README.md

 Ridge Regression is an essential tool in the arsenal of machine learning techniques.
 By adding a penalty to the model's coefficients, it ensures that the model is not too sensitive to the data, improving generalization and handling multicollinearity.
 Ridge Regression works effectively for high-dimensional datasets and can be a valuable technique in various domains such as finance, medicine, and natural language processing.

-Choosing the appropriate regularization parameter \( \lambda \) is critical to ensuring that Ridge Regression performs well.
-Through cross-validation, practitioners can find the optimal value of \( \lambda \) that balances bias and variance, allowing them to build robust models that generalize well to new data.
+Choosing the appropriate regularization parameter λ is critical to ensuring that Ridge Regression performs well.
+Through cross-validation, practitioners can find the optimal value of λ that balances bias and variance, allowing them to build robust models that generalize well to new data.